How To Soundproof and Clean a Campervan

 Should you take the Bulkhead out of a Campervan?

-The big questions was- should we take the bulk head out of the campervan?
+One of the big questions in our first build was- should we take the bulk head out of the campervan?
 Initially we were thinking of taking it out to give a little extra space and give quick access to the front.
-After long consideration it was decided to keep it in but cut the centre panel out so in the event of any emergency we could slip through the cut out and into the drivers seat and away we go.
+After long consideration it was decided to keep it in but cut the center panel out so in the event of any emergency we could slip through the cut out and into the drivers seat and away we go.
 Also there is the safety aspect that the bulkhead is made of steel is there to protect you.
-Thankfully there has been no need to escape in an emergency so far, although we do squeeze through it if it’s foul weather outside!
+Thankfully there has never been no need to escape in an emergency so far, although we do squeeze through it if it’s foul weather outside!

 Step 2: Cleaning the Campervan